infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 Avoid using static methods in your classes if possible.
 Using static methods means that you are calling a function without an instance of the class.
 But it prevents the usage of many OOP features, such as inheritance, interface implementations, dependency injections, etc. Static methods are useful as helper functions for certain things.

-If you are using the same method in many different classes, it's useful to put it in a [Trait](https://php.net/manual/en/language.oop5.traits.php).
+If you are using the same method in many different classes, it is useful to put it in a [Trait](https://php.net/manual/en/language.oop5.traits.php).

 A Trait is similar to a class, but only intended to group functionality in a fine-grained and consistent way.
 It is not possible to instantiate a Trait on its own.
 It is an addition to traditional inheritance and enables horizontal composition of behavior, that is, the application of class members without requiring inheritance.